 Coal tar has long been the standard for sealcoaters east of the Rocky Mountains.
 Since its chief ingredient is the byproduct of an industrial process (coking coal), this product is relatively inexpensive.
 Coal tar sealcoats are known for forming a hard film over the top of asphalt substrates.
 While this (along with coal tar’s chemical makeup) helps with gasoline and oil resistance, this film is known to become inflexible and brittle over time, and even chip off in large chunks where vehicles are frequently turning (entrances, parking spaces, etc.).
 This is problematic as the asphalt left uncovered where the chunks that chip off are left exposed to oxidation, chemicals, and other harmful elements.
 Property owners can expect their lot to take between 24 and 48 hours to reopen for traffic while the sealer cures, depending on square footage and weather conditions.

 Innovation has given way to alternatives to traditional coal tar or asphalt based sealcoats.
 BioSealcoat® utilizes soybean oil as one of its chief raw materials and is specifically formulated to protect parking lots from oxidation, chemical exposure, UV, and other known enemies of asphalt.
 The product was also designed with efficiency in mind; the product allows for same day striping and reopening of parking lots, curing 4-5 times faster than conventional products.
+Parking lots coated with BioSealcoat can be restriped within 2 hours of sealcoating.
 This is made possible by the formula’s chemical properties, which allows the product to be applied at ¼ the thickness of conventional parking lot sealcoats while providing superior protection.
 This allows the product to be applied even later into the season than coal tar sealers.
 BioSealcoat cures to a matte, jet-black finish that is specifically formulated not to fade over time, ensuring a long lasting, uniform appearance.
 Although biobased sealcoats cost significantly more on a cost per gallon basis, their greater efficiency allows overall project costs to be comparable to other sealers.

 BioSealcoat was also formulated with the environment in mind—it is one of only a handful of sealcoats on the market with no detectable PAHs according to EPA testing and emits no harsh odor.
 As the only USDA Certified Biobased sealcoat on the market, incorporating a biobased sealcoat into a pavement maintenance program can demonstrate a commitment to the environment.